identinetics/seclay_xmlsig_proxy/README.md

 It can be proxied into the namespace of the external webapp; the root path can be rewritten, e.g.

 http://sigproxy/SigProxy/xxx  -> http://sigproxy/nonappnamespace/xxx

+## Security Considerations

+The external web application must allow callbacks from the signature proxy by setting an appropriate acces-control-allow-origin header.

+The signature proxy must validate the urls in the input args.
+A whilelist of allowed hosts must be configured in SigProxyConfig.allowed_urls.